getify/You-Dont-Know-JS/scope-closures/apA.md

 Chapter 5 identified both *function hoisting* and *variable hoisting*.
 Since hoisting is often cited as mistake in the design of JS, I wanted to briefly explore why both these forms of hoisting *can* be beneficial and should still be considered.

-First, *function hoisting*.
+Give hoisting a deeper level of consideration by considering the merits of:

+* Executable code first, function declarations last
+* Semantic placement of variable declarations

+### Function Hoisting

 To review, this program works because of *function hoisting*:

 ```js
 getStudents();